 Transparent Colors Over a White Base

 White is opaque and reflective—it hides what is below it and bounces light back to the surface through the layers of color.
 In this example, when light travels through the magenta / yellow / magenta layers, the eye will see an orange mixture with a slight red tint.
 When you use transparent colors over a white base, you get a lot more glow and vibrancy, and your colors have more depth.
-(See E and F below.)
+(See E, showing transparent colors on a white schematic, and F below.)

-David N. Kitler’s paintings are now part of corporate and private collections in North and South America and in Europe.
+David N. Kitler’s paintings are part of several corporate and private collections in North and South America and Europe.
 He’s a member of the Artists for Conservation Foundation, the Society of Animal Artists and the Group of Twelve.
-Besides painting in his studio in Calgary, Alberta, Kitler takes research trips with his wife and shares his passion for nature and art with his many students.
-He also continues to support fund-raising activities for numerous organizations.
+Besides painting in his studio in Calgary, Alberta, Kitler takes research trips with his wife.
+He also shares his passion for nature and art with his many students.
 For more information, visit his website at www.davidkitler.com.
-Kitler has three instructional DVDs, produced by Creative Catalyst.

 Ively (Lee) Kitler is a management consultant specializing in marketing and communication strategies.
 Her love of travel and deep appreciation for all living things dovetail with her husband’s goal to showcase nature’s intricate beauty.